 Magician is the name given to practitioners of esoteric art forms we now call “sleight of hand” and is a performer of tricks and illusions, but originally the term described those who displayed skills in intuition, psychic abilities, ESP, clairvoyance, et al. The Magician is also a card in the Major Arcana of the tarot with similar meanings.

 The planet Neptune appears to be very closely associated with any intuitive skill or knowledge, whatever name it is given.
 I.E. Interpretations of symbols and archetypes as used in astrology, numerology and the tarot, and also the interpretations of archetypes and symbols in psychology and mantic arts.
 Mantic art is an umbrella term for any art form that uses a material “tool” or practice to divine hidden information.
-A mantic art is also known as divination such as palm reading (cheiromancy), astromancy (an ancient but rarely used term for astrology), hydromancy (using bowls of water or ink to foretell the future, aka scrying), and tasseomancy (tea leaf reading today more commonly called tasseography).
+Mantic arts (also known as forms of divination) include practices such as palm reading (cheiromancy), astromancy (an ancient but rarely used term for astrology), hydromancy (using bowls of water or ink to foretell the future, aka scrying), and tasseomancy (tea leaf reading, today more commonly called tasseography).
 Astrology uses information from the planets and constellations of the zodiac to “divine” information.
 Needless to say, many of these practices have been traditional to Wiccan or witchcraft practices that tend to freak out the faithful of organised religions.
 Most religions still today refer to mantic arts as forms of witchcraft and satanism and admonish their followers into avoiding and fearing them as “works of the devil”.

 Granted, history has shown that many practitioners of mantic arts have used these tools for evil purposes.
 But so has religion.
-These organised religious groups like to gloss over the fact that some of their practitioners have committed horrible evil such as raping children and adults, or who break other civil and spiritual laws, and sometimes within their own hallowed houses of worship.
-As an astrologer, I have many times had to duck from stones of judgment cast in my direction, or sometimes just endure withering looks because of my interest in studying and using astrology, no matter that my intentions in using it are always to try and bring people closer to God and a good life.
-A few times I have been handed Bibles I was told to read for which I am grateful as the Bible can be a source of great wisdom.
-For me and many others it is not the only source.
+These organised religious groups like to gloss over the fact that some of their clergy have committed horrible evil such as raping children and adults, or who break other civil and spiritual laws, and sometimes within their own hallowed houses of worship.
+These may be a very small number of people but that is also true for the people who may practice astrology and such things and this is not a reason that they should be called satanists.

-It is ironic that many religious clergy will brainwash their flock into not exploring astrology and other mantic arts, calling them dangerous forms of “magic” and satanism yet they also tell their believers that their own particular magical practices are the only pathways to heaven.
-One may include in these religions’ officially sanctioned magic such practices as requiring the eating of certain foods—or avoiding eating certain foods especially on certain days; fasting in general or at certain times/days of the year; touching magically blessed water or implements; converting water or wine to holy blood; praying to saints and other non-deities; and touching or carrying relics and talismans to ward off evil spirits.
-All these we are told will attract that religion’s version of God’s blessings, salvation and assure our place in their view of heaven.
+It is ironic that many religious clergy will discourage their flock into not exploring astrology and other mantic arts, calling them dangerous forms of “magic” and satanism yet they also tell their believers that their own particular magical practices are the only pathways to heaven.
+One may include these officially sanctioned magical practices such as requiring the eating of certain foods—or avoiding eating certain foods especially on certain days; fasting in general or at certain times/days of the year; touching magically blessed water or implements; converting water or wine to holy blood; praying to saints and other non-deities; and touching or carrying relics and talismans to ward off evil spirits.
+All these we are told will attract that religion’s version of God’s blessings, our salvation and assure our place in their form of heaven.
 Many create holy holidays based on phases of the moon yet deny they’re using astrology, and forget that “The Three Wise Men” who sought out baby Jesus were astrologers who “followed a star in the East” to find Him.

 Neptune governs all religious and spiritual belief systems and what a native may choose to believe.
-Whether that be a traditional religion or viewpoint, something more ecumenical, and even agnostic and atheistic beliefs.
-The fact that there are almost as many different religions and forms of spiritual belief as there are human beings on the planet tells me that God has an incredibly ironic sense of humour.
+Whether that be a traditional religion or viewpoint, something more ecumenical, or agnostic and atheistic beliefs.
+The fact that there are almost as many different religions and forms of spiritual belief as there are human beings on the planet tells me that God has an incredibly ironic sense of humour since most people today agree there is only one God.

 Many people base their behaviour, both good and bad, on their particular view of religion and God and may choose to enact great love and kindness to others; but just as many commit terrible sins, murder and other crimes “because God told them to” or they are “defending God’s honour”.
 Some even join political elections based on what God told them to do while showering.

 One can easily understand how Neptune is the planet of intuition, spiritual belief and ESP but also self-delusion, deception and dissipation.
-For some, religion and their brand of spirituality becomes an addiction and is very dangerous.
+For some, spirituality and their chosen brand of religion becomes an addiction or a tool of oppression and control and is very dangerous.

 Severe Loss, Pain & Health Problems